1.3: Physical-Chemical Foundations

 \end{equation}

-Boltzmann realized the connection between the macroscopic entropy of a system and the microscopic order/disorder of a system through the equation \(S = k\ln W\), Increasing S (macroscopic property) occurs with increasing numbers of possible microscopic states for the atoms and molecules of a system.
+Boltzmann realized the connection between the macroscopic entropy of a system and the microscopic order/disorder of a system through the equation \(S = k\ln W\).
+Increasing S (macroscopic property) occurs with increasing numbers of possible microscopic states for the atoms and molecules of a system.

 The dissolution of a solute in water and the expansion of a gas into a vacuum, which both proceed spontaneously toward an increase in matter dispersal, are examples of familiar processes characterized by a ΔSsys > 0.
-We will see in future chapters that entropy changes in the solvent, solutes, and in a protein are critical determinants of protein folding.
+We will see in future chapters that entropy changes in the solvent, solutes, and protein are critical determinants of protein folding.

 The spontaneity of exothermic and endothermic processes will depend on the